See the best of Italy’s south – both magic and mysterious.

 An exciting day as you head south firstly via the small town of Bernalda, perfect for a coffee stop.
 It is the birthplace of film director Francis Ford Coppola who has returned to his origins and restored a fabulous palazzo, Palazzo Margherita.
 At Metaponto you can explore an important archeological site of the Greek colony – the 6th century BC Temple of Hera, dedicated to the Greek Goddess wife of Zeus.
 This site is also famous where the Greek philosopher and mathematician, Pythagorus had a school and spent his final days.
 The archeological museum is astounding with the local artefacts – with no crowds and hardly any tourists!
 Lunch is in a delightful local restaurant in the area where we savour specialties such as hand made pasta with wild boar sauce… This afternoon we will explore more of Matera.
 The 13th century medieval Cathedral sits on the highest point of Matera and is also worth exploring.
 There is time for some shopping and passeggiata in these ancient alleyways.

 This morning we will visit a small, isolated church from the 8th century with fabulous frescoes to admire.
-We arrive at the hilltop village of Tursi, unwind over a morning coffee then walk through the ancient quarter with interesting architectural styles.
+We arrive at another fabulous hilltop village to unwind over a morning coffee then walk through the ancient quarter with interesting architectural styles.
 Life here goes back to the 5th century when the Goths constructed a castle, followed by the Saracens who sacked the village.
-Tursi is also home to the famous 20th century poet Albino Pierro, a Nobel Prize candidate for Literature.
 Lunch is in a quaint restaurant in the old Arab quarter of the village – featuring wonderful dishes from Basilicata.
 This afternoon we head onto southern Puglia – where we will stay in a boutique hotel Lecce for the next 3 nights.
 Rest of evening at leisure.

 DAY 8: LECCE - PUGLIA